 Take a book!
 Leave a book!
 Festival Plaza is home to a new Little Free Library sponsored by the Library Board, built by Bill Cameron and painted by Braydon Durfey.
 The mini-Alley Art was painted by Sarah Spencer.

 Art on the Street

 "Nap Time" by Ed Gauss.
-This piece is part of the permanent public art collection.
+This sweet bear laid down for his nap in the 2014 Art on the Street program and is now part of the permanent public art collection.
 It was purchased by the Lafayette Urban Renewal Authority.

 "Imagination" by Lucas Loeffler.
-This is Loeffler’s second piece in the city's permanent art collection.
+Originally in Art on the Street 2009, this is Loeffler’s second piece in the city's permanent art collection.
 It was inspired by the way in which reading can take us away to far away places.

 Billy was part of Art on the Street 2017.
 He was purchased by the Lafayette Public Art Committee to stay at Festival Plaza and remain part of Lafayette's Permanent Sculpture Collection.